 The free option allows you to expose the area around the die instead of a removable stump.
-There are a few special settings for this (Bild 66).
+There are a few special settings for this (Bild 70).
 With Freeing radius (mm) you define the radius with which the area around the spline is to be exposed.
 You can adjust the area to be freed with downward or outward displacement (mm).
+The entire area inside and pointing upwards from the red ring is protected and will not be damaged.

-Cut out 🗹 Free stur ηp
+🗌 Cut out 🗹 Free stump

 Bars in hole •

-Freeing radius (mm) 1
+Freeing radius (mm) Δ 1

 Downward displacement (mm) 0.9

 Outward displacement (mm) 0.5

-image 65: Action free stump
+image 70: Action free stump

-Bild 65: freeing area.
+Bild 70: freeing area.

-Bild 65: freed area.
+Bild 70: freed area.